He korero whakarapopoto

 Since 1996 elections have been held under the mixed-member proportional representation (MMP) system.
 Each voter has two votes – one for a local MP and one for a party.
 After an election, the majority party forms a government – or a party forms a coalition or comes to an agreement with one or more smaller parties.

-In the 21st century between a third and half of MPs were women, and a growing number were Māori, Pacific Island or Asian.
-In 1997 Jenny Shipley was the first woman prime minister, and in 1999 Helen Clark became the first elected woman prime minister.
+In the 21st century up to half of MPs were women, and a growing number were Māori, Pacific Island or Asian.
+In 1997 Jenny Shipley was the first woman prime minister, and in 1999 Helen Clark became the first woman prime minister to take office following an election.